How To Draw A Cat Easily | Watercolor Pencil Tutorial With Amazrock Art & Craft Channel

 NOTE.
 Wet watercolor pencil lead tends to weaken and becomes more prone to break more easily.
-Do be advised to let the pencil lead to dry before trying to sharpen it.
+Be advised to let the pencil lead dry before sharpening it.

-A handheld or electric sharpener can be used to sharpen your artist colored pencils.
+A handheld or electric sharpener can be used to easily sharpen your artist-colored pencils.
 However, do note to turn the sharpener and not the pencil.
 This helps to avoid breakage.

-You can also use a craft knife to whittle away the wood and leave the lead intact for painting.
+You can also use a craft knife for whittling away the wood and leaving the lead intact for painting.
 This simple act conserves lead for painting large areas.